samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 </html>
 ```

 Here's how I like to compare it.
 Vue is like those blue apron (not sponsored) meals that you have to assemble at home.
-And Nuxt is like ordering take out from a restaurant, everything arrives ready to eat 😋
+And Nuxt is like ordering take out from a restaurant, everything arrives ready to eat 😋.

-Anyhoo, I wasn't trying to build a fancy site.
+Anyhow, I wasn't trying to build a fancy site.
 I was merely trying to build a content site to display my code tidbits and articles 😄.
 So I didn't need a Single Page App.
-I just need some good ole fashion plain HTML.
-And that's why Nuxt was it for me!
+I just needed some good old fashion plain HTML, and that's why Nuxt was it for me!

 ## Why did I switch from Nuxt to VuePress